abdanar/abdanar.github.io/_pages/home.md

   - /home.html
 ---

-**Practice Midterm Exam:** <a href="https://drive.google.com/file/d/1ldrB032SMFDZq5wNR4n9352UUJWCB9C7/view?usp=drive_link" target="_blank">Available</a>
-**Practice Midterm Exam (Solution key):** <a href="https://drive.google.com/file/d/1l4fIrQ-blCq3cTAbLEABXN_KwpTKSh-1/view?usp=drive_link" target="_blank">Available</a>

-**Announcement:** Practice Midterm Exam for MATH 358 Course on November 12th

-**Dear MATH 358 Students,**

-I hope you are doing well and staying engaged in your studies.
-I am writing to inform you about an upcoming practice midterm exam scheduled for 12 November (Sunday) at 17:40 in room M203.

-**Details of the Practice Midterm Exam:**

-**Date and Time:** 12 November, 17:40
-**Location:** M203
-**Duration:** 120 minutes
-**Number of Questions:** 5

-**Purpose of the Practice Exam:**
-The primary objective of this practice midterm is to familiarize you with possible question types and provide an opportunity for you to assess your time management during the practice exam.
-Engaging in this practice will help strengthen your problem-solving abilities and enhance your readiness for the upcoming exam.

-**Post-Exam Information:**
-Following the conclusion of the practice midterm exam, I will upload the solutions to the questions on the recitation webpage.
-You are encouraged to take your practice exam paper and compare your solutions with the answers provided to identify improvement areas.

-**Attendance and Participation:**
-Attendance for this practice exam is voluntary.
-However, to ensure there are enough practice exam papers for those who want to participate, I kindly request that those intending to participate in the practice exam fill out the form linked below:

-<a href="https://forms.gle/dTmjnZADfwKRexWs8" target="_blank">Practice Midterm Exam Attendance Form</a>

-**Important Note:**
-Please complete the form by Saturday, 11:59 PM so that I can print the corresponding number of practice exam papers.

-If you have any questions or concerns, feel free to contact me.

 My schedule for the fall semester is as follows:

 |             |    Monday    |  Tuesday | Wednesday | Thursday | Friday |